holidaycheck/tech-blog/_posts/2018-01-01-testing-code-that-isnt-there-yet.md

 that conditionally returns some string, you can google plenty of those.
 What I would like to show is a part of a backend micro-service I was working on that included connecting to MongoDB and fetching some data.
 A more real-life example one would say.
-It's not 1:1 copy, but does almost all what my production code does as well.
+It's not 1:1 copy, but does almost all what my production code does.

 The code produced here will have 100% code coverage, but might not be the prettiest one.
 Why?
 It's not a purpose of this post to show you how to refactor, but how to test code that isn't there,